DiomedesDominguez/MXChip-Workshop/README.md

 Before you can work through this lab, you will need some hardware, software and an Azure account.

 This workshop has been tested on Windows 10 and macOS Mojave.
-It should also work on Ubuntu, but this [hasn't been validated yet](https://github.com/jimbobbennett/MXChip-Workshop/issues/1).
+It should also work on [Ubuntu](https://github.com/DiomedesDominguez/MXChip-Workshop/blob/master/Ubuntu.md).

 ### Hardware